vasundhravv/MediCan/README.md

 # MediCan

-Medical Chatbot with LLMs, LangChain, Pinecone, Flask &amp; AWS
+Medical Chatbot with LLMs, LangChain, Pinecone, Cohere, Flask &amp; AWS

 ## How to run?